Madeline-Ong/Madeline-Ong.github.io/Guided Learning Project/Research/Introduction to Encryption and Ciphers.md

 <a name="asymmetric"></a>
 ## Asymmetric Key Encryption
-Use of public-private key pairing such that data that has been encrypted with the public key can only be decrypted using the private key.
+It uses a public-private key pairing such that data that has been encrypted with the public key can only be decrypted using the private key.
 The sender and recipient would have their own unique public-private key pair.
 As the name of the keys implies, the public key is shared openly, while the private key is kept confidential.

 <a name="rsa"></a>
 ### Rivest–Shamir–Adleman (RSA)